80: Nick Onken – Five Tips on Setting Expectations

 What Are Your Best Communication Tips?

 And there you have it!
 Those are my top five tips to help any creative entrepreneur communicate clearly, establish expectations, and have a much smoother experience working on projects with clients.
-I guarantee you that these tips will help you have more positive experiences on future jobs.
+I guarantee you that these tips will help you have more positive experiences on future jobs and help give you a jumpstart on your Creative Alchemy!

 Thanks for joining me today, guys.
 Until next time — keep creating your life by creating every moment.